 We stumbled across one of those fine references from ages past which dealt with the subject of goldsmiths and their crafts.
 The woman who sold me the book insisted that it was rare because it was one of the few which dealt with gold workers.
 Clearly she hadn’t read the book and knew nothing about its subject but such is the bane of the sales world.

 The book in question is English Goldsmiths and their Marks by Charles James Jackson published c.
 1922 which compiled a large number of goldsmiths, their marks, and locations of practice.
-One point Jackson makes clear at the outset is that in English usage, goldsmith may refer to someone working in gold, silver, or both which exposed the ignorance of Ms Know-it-all.
+One point Jackson makes clear at the outset is that in English usage, goldsmith may refer to someone working on gold, silver, or both which exposed the ignorance of Ms Know-it-all.

 The author further traces the evolution of legislation and craftsmanship which characterized these trades over the centuries, the chief goal of which was to protect the citizens from the unscrupulous practices of goldsmiths and silversmiths who would degrade their goods with more alloy than they stated.